mas16/CourseraDataCleaning_wk2/codebook.md

 # Code Book for tidy.txt

 ## Introduction
 This code book is for interpretting `tidy.txt`, a cleaned data set corresponding to measurment data collected using the Samsung Galaxy S smartphone.
-In total, 30 human subjects were measured using an `Accelerometer` and `Gyroscope` while performing different activities (described below).
+In total, 30 human subjects were measured using an "Accelerometer" and "Gyroscope" while performing different activities (described below).

 ## Identifiers